vijaylaxmipb/Inkspire-Insights/README.md

 ## Comment Management

 - Users can add comments to posts.
 The comments are associated with specific posts and are displayed in the post detail view.
-- After submitting a comment, the comment is saved and set to await approval by an admin/moderator before being displayed publicly.
+- After submitting a comment, the comment is saved.
 - **Edit and Delete Functionality**: There is no explicit enforcement of user-specific permissions on editing or deleting comments in the current implementation.
 However, the views handle comment editing and deleting through form submission, with logic in place to compare the comment author with the logged-in user.
 If the logged-in user is the author of the comment, they are allowed to edit or delete the comment.

 ## Post and Event Management